jeremy313/FL-WBC/README.md

-# Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective
+# FL-WBC: Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective
-Official implementation of "Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective"
+Official implementation of "FL-WBC: Enhancing Robustness against Model Poisoning Attacks in Federated Learning from a Client Perspective"

 ## Abstract